 Graphic design student at The Art Institute of Indianapolis, 2011.
-Creator of the experimental face Rocco (2011)--think Rockwell marries Didot.
-He also made the tattoo / blackletter face Feral Wolf (2011).
+Creator of the experimental typeface Rocco (2011)--think Rockwell marries Didot.
+He also made the tattoo / blackletter typeface Feral Wolf (2011).
 [Google] [More] ⦿

 According to Lyles, Bitstream Vera is actually a detuned Bitstream Prima.
 Gnome asked that we modify some of the characters in the monospace, particularly for coding legibility.
 We added a center dot to the zero and modified the lcase l to distinquish it from the figure one.
 Although I designed Vera (Prima), it was actually Sue Zafarana who adapted it to a mono version, at times a very challenging task.
 The Vera fonts are also here.

 Vera Sans is at the basis of Menlo (2009), a Snow Leopard system font, about which Apple writes: Apple's Menlo is based upon the Open Source font Bitstream Vera and the public domain font Deja Vu.

 He revived some Filmotype fonts from the 1950s: Filmotype Jade (2012, based on an original connected script typeface from 1955), Filmotype Reef (2011), Filmotype MacBeth (2007), and Filmotype Austin (2009, brush face).

 The upright connected script Grand Hotel (2012, Google Web Fonts, with Brian Bonislawsky for Astigmatic) finds its inspiration from the title screen of the 1937 film "Cafe Metropole" starring Tyrone Power.
 The free Rum Raisin was published at Astigmatic One Eye.